 Thesis

-Can This New Local AI Model Beat Qwen? teaches a practical creative automation move: A hands-on walkthrough of downloading and running a new self-improving open-source coding model family (9B, 31B, 35B MoE, and 397B MoE variants) locally on a Mac using MLX and OllamaX, then stress-testing it against Qwen 3.5 with real email-writing, code-base, Webflow MCP, and front-end generation tasks.
+Can This New Local AI Model Beat Qwen? teaches a practical local model/runtime move: A hands-on walkthrough of downloading and running a new self-improving open-source coding model family (9B, 31B, 35B MoE, and 397B MoE variants) locally on a Mac using MLX and OllamaX, then stress-testing it against Qwen 3.5 with real email-writing, code-base, Webflow MCP, and front-end generation tasks.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.